 We are actively working to ensure that the voice of oncology in Texas is heard.
 Explore our website for the latest updates in oncology and healthcare-related legislation in Texas, discover TxSCO's advocacy on the state and federal level, and more.

 TxSCO values your input.
 Help us make a difference in our state.
 Do you know a Texas State Legislature member?
 Do you have an issue you want to bring attention to?
-Please send all questions and comments to Nicole Rodin, Executive Director.
+Please send all questions and comments to Stephanie Van Winkle, Executive Director.

 TxSCO Joins ASCO in Support Letter for HB 293